TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 `100;CERT;19-01-2015`

 >This document concerns the person with the id 100.
 It is a certificate made the 19th of January 2015.

+To summarize, a person working in the Medical Service will follow this convention to name his files such that once the files uploaded in Alfresco all other data about the person and document type will be retrieved from the database.

 ## 3. Share and content model